 CIRP Driving Simulator

-We offer a high-fidelity, fixed-base driving simulator with a rich audio and visual environment for conducting research that features:
+The high-fidelity, fixed base driving simulator has a rich audio and visual environment for conducting research and features:

 - a video-based data visualization program for processing simulator data